divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 - run nginx manually --> nginx -g daemon off;

 #### RUN command
-- it is used to configure the image like installing packages Run command executes when image is created from docker file.
+- it is used to install packages and configure the images.
+Run command executes when image is created from docker file.

 #### Systemctl
 - systemctl only works for full server, it will not work for containers.